Course Browser

 Enrollment is limited to third-year students (i.e., students who have completed four semesters of law school).

 To allow students to experience the entire life-cycle of an appeal, from filing the notice of appeal through oral argument, the Appellate Clinic is a full-year clinic.
 Students enrolled in LAW 407 will therefore also be enrolled in LAW 408, Appellate Litigation Clinic (Spring).
-Students will receive 3 credits each semester.
+Students will receive 4 credits in the Fall semester and 3 credits in the Spring.

 As with other clinics, students are required to attend the clinic intensive training session, and the course may not be dropped after the first class meeting.